 Advertise Lake Vacation Rentals

 Shasta Lake, one of the largest lakes in California, is an outdoor paradise of fresh blue water, awe-inspiring caverns, investigative trails, first class fishing, and so much more.
 After 8 years of construction, the Shasta Dam was completed in 1945, creating an incredible 29,500 acre lake with 365 miles of shoreline.
-As the largest manmade reservoir in the state, Shasta Lake is also home to the world's largest manmade waterfall - its spillway tumbles an amazing 487 feet!
+As the largest manmade reservoir in the state, Shasta Lake is also home to several waterfalls, including Gulch Falls, Bear Canyon Falls, and Potem Falls.

 Built and operated by the U.S. Bureau of Reclamation, Shasta Dam on the Sacramento River is the keystone of the federal Central Valley Project.
 Shasta Lake, located about 10 miles north of Redding, captures water from the Sacramento, Pit, and McCloud Rivers.
 The dam serves many purposes, including flood control in the Sacramento and San Joaquin Valleys during the rainy season, hydroelectric power generation, water for municipal, agricultural and industrial use, fish conservation, and maintenance of navigation flows.
 Water levels are drawn down in the fall to allow winter and spring rains to fill the reservoir instead of flooding the surrounding land.
 The normal operating level of Shasta Lake is 1067 feet above sea level.
 Because water levels can be drawn down more than 150 feet, check with the Shasta Lake Visitor Information Center for current lake levels and boat ramp conditions.